dynamsoft-docs/barcode-reader-docs-server/programming/cplusplus/upgrade-instruction.md

 ### Replace PublicRuntimeSettings APIs with SimplifiedSettings APIs

 The setting configuration APIs are refactored.
-Class `PublicRuntimeSettings` is removed.
-Though a series of settings are still available via class `SimplifiedSettings`, the majority of settings are "template only".
-Please view the API reference of class `SimplifiedSettings` to see whether your settings are still available.
+Struct `PublicRuntimeSettings` is removed.
+Though a series of settings are still available via struct `SimplifiedCaptureVisionSettings`, the majority of settings are "template only".
+Please view the API reference of struct [`SimplifiedCaptureVisionSettings`]({{ site.dcv_cpp_api }}capture-vision-router/structs/simplified-capture-vision-settings.html) and [`SimplifiedBarcodeReaderSettings`]({{ site.cpp_api }}simplified-barcode-reader-settings.html) to see whether your settings are still available.
 If they are no longer supported by SimplifiedSettings, please <a href="https://www.dynamsoft.com/company/customer-service/#contact" target="_blank">contact us</a>.
 We will help you on generating a new template that supports your previous settings.

 ### Update Your Image Decoding Codes